Sumner-Group/find-cycles/README.md

 # find-cycles
 This is python3/Jupyter Notebook code that utilizes the NetworkX package (https://networkx.github.io/) to locate cyclic structures within an MD simulation.
-Specifically, it was written to find cyclical N-mers in an MD simulation of liquid methanol, i.e. methanols hydrogen bonding to each other in a cycliccal fashion.
+Specifically, it was written to find cyclical N-mers in an MD simulation of liquid methanol, i.e. methanols hydrogen bonding to each other in a cyclical fashion.
 However, it should work for any hydrogen-bonding solvent.

 This script requires the following arguments (arguments in [] are optional):